 The best part?
 Thanks to our commitment to a new (better) way of lending, we are able to reduce our operations costs, and instead of putting those cost savings back into our balance sheets, we share this with our customers through our great rates, with no Nano fees.

 2. Smart tools

 Aside from the convenience, smart home loan features can help you streamline your loan and help own your home faster.
 With Nano, you can centralise your finances using the offset sub-account, where every cent reduces the interest you pay.
-It’s also connected to a Nano Visa card for purchases, with options for Apple Pay, Google Pay, BPAY and instant bank transfers.1
+It’s also connected to a Nano Visa debit card for purchases, with options for Apple Pay, Google Pay, BPAY and instant bank transfers.1

 Stay in control of your home loan and avoid spending hours on hold just to manage your finances.
 Look for a lender with a mobile app to help manage your loan; not only will it help streamline your bill-paying processes, but it will also give you complete transparency and visibility over your home loan and spending.
 The Nano App uses visualised data to help you understand and track spending with optional notifications, allows you to categorise transactions and see details, and shows you your interest rate in real-time.
 There are also great new features that will continue to be added to help you live your best financial life and get ahead fast.